jon-jacky/Piety/editors/ed.md

 **ed.py** always prints the error message following the *?* character.
 There is no way to suppress printing the error messages as in classic *ed*.

+The default prompt is the colon *:*, not the empty string.
+If no prompt is desired, that must be requested with *-p ''* on the command line or *p=''* in the *ed* function call.

 In the *s* (substitute) command and in the */text/* and *?text?* address forms, the text pattern is ordinary text, not a regular